Social isolation: Effects

 True social isolation over years and decades can be a chronic condition affecting all aspects of a person's existence.
 Social isolation can lead to feelings of loneliness, fear of others, or negative self-esteem.
-Lack of consistent human contact can also cause conflict with the (peripheral) friends.
+Lack of consistent human contact can also cause conflict with (peripheral) friends.
 The socially isolated person may occasionally talk to or cause problems with family members.

 In the case of mood-related isolation, the individual may isolate during a depressive episode only to 'surface' when their mood improves.
 The individual may attempt to justify their reclusive or isolating behavior as enjoyable or comfortable.
 There can be an inner realization on the part of the individual that there is something wrong with their isolating responses which can lead to heightened anxiety.
 Relationships can be a struggle, as the individual may reconnect with others during a healthier mood only to return to an isolated state during a subsequent low or depressed mood.

 Perceived social isolation in humans

-Research indicates that perceived social isolation (PSI) is a risk factor for and may contribute to “poorer overall cognitive performance and poorer executive functioning, faster cognitive decline, more negative and depressive cognition, heightened sensitivity to social threats, and a self-protective confirmatory bias in social cognition.”
+Research indicates that perceived social isolation (PSI) is a risk factor for and may contribute to "poorer overall cognitive performance and poorer executive functioning, faster cognitive decline, more negative and depressive cognition, heightened sensitivity to social threats, and a self-protective confirmatory bias in social cognition."
 PSI also contributes to accelerating the ageing process: Wilson et al. (2007) reported that, after controlling for social network size and frequency of social activity, perceived social isolation is predictive of cognitive decline and risk for Alzheimer's disease.
 Moreover, the social interactions of individuals who feel socially isolated are more negative and less subjectively satisfying.
 This contributes to a vicious cycle in which the person becomes more and more isolated.